abhay-ramesh/pushduck/GITHUB_AUTOMATION_GUIDE.md

 # GitHub Automation Guide

-## 🚀 Complete GitHub Integration for next-s3-uploader
+## 🚀 Complete GitHub Integration for pushduck

-This guide covers the comprehensive GitHub automation setup for the next-s3-uploader monorepo, including CI/CD, security, and community management.
+This guide covers the comprehensive GitHub automation setup for the pushduck monorepo, including CI/CD, security, and community management.

 ## 📁 Repository Structure